-In this section, we will briefly review a widely used (Kroupa et al. 2005; Pawlowski & Kroupa 2013; Fritz et al. 2018; Li et al. 2021) approach in order to help clarify the contributions of our own tools in contrast.
+In this section we will briefly review a widely used (Kroupa et al. 2005; Pawlowski & Kroupa 2013; Fritz et al. 2018; Li et al. 2021) approach in order to help clarify the contributions of our own tools in contrast.

 Galaxies on the same plane, orbiting in the same direction, will have the same direction of angular momenta (also known as 'pole direction').
-Pole direction is defined as the normalized cross-product of the position and the velocity vector.
+Pole direction is defined as the normalised cross product of the position and the velocity vector.
 We can calculate the normal vector for all satellites as a way of investigating whether there is a common plane which accommodates both their position and velocity vectors.
 Since planes (for each orbital direction) have unique normal vectors, we can proceed technically by looking for a vector which is within some acceptable tolerance of as many satellite pole directions as possible.
 The plane implied by the vector we find is the common, best-fitting plane.

-Since pole direction vectors originate at zero, their direction can be described using two angles.
+Since pole direction vectors originate at zero, their direction can be described using 2 angles.
 This results in a simple 2D map which can be used to find clusters of pole directions.
 The common approach is to measure deviation in terms of cosine angle.
-Pawlowski & Kroupa (2013) use a tolerance of one 'spherical standard distance' (around $29^{\circ}$ ), while Fritz et al. (2018) use $36.87^{\circ}$ .
-We use $36.9^{\circ}$ .
-Note, that a normal vector and its opposite ( $180^{\circ}$ rotation) imply the same plane but the reverse orbital direction.
+Pawlowski & Kroupa (2013) use a tolerance of one 'spherical standard distance' (around 29 degrees), while Fritz et al. (2018) use 36.87 degrees.
+We use 36.9 degrees.
+Note, that a normal vector and its opposite (180 degree rotation) imply the same plane but the reverse orbital direction.
 We begin by reproducing the analysis with our data.

 Figure 1.
 The pole direction of all 46 MW satellite galaxies, projected to spherical coordinates.
 The crosses show the two poles of the optimal normal vector corresponding to the plane which captures the most satellites.
-The satellites within $36.9^{\circ}$ of the plane are shown in red.
-There are 21 satellites within this tolerance, of which only 2 are counterorbiting.
+The satellites within 36.9 degrees of the plane are shown in red.
+There are 21 satellites within this tolerance, of which only 2 are counter-orbiting.

-After projecting all galaxies to the angles indicated by their pole directions, we use a grid search with the objective of maximizing the number of satellites within a tolerance of either the candidate vector or its flipped counterpart (i.e. the vector pointing in exactly the opposite direction) to find the common best-fitting plane.
-Pawlowski & Kroupa (2013) use the eight most concentrated poles to find the common plane, Fritz et al. (2018) use the plane location from Pawlowski & Kroupa (2013) and Li et al. (2021) follow the methodology in Fritz et al. (2018) closely.
+After projecting all galaxies to the angles indicated by their pole directions, we use a grid search with the objective of maximising the number of satellites within a tolerance of either the candidate vector or its flipped counterpart (i.e. the vector pointing in exactly the opposite direction) to find the common best-fitting plane.
+Pawlowski & Kroupa (2013) use the 8 most concentrated poles to find the common plane, Fritz et al. (2018) use the plane location from Pawlowski & Kroupa (2013) and Li et al. (2021) follow the methodology in Fritz et al. (2018) closely.

-Fig. 1 shows the pole direction of all 46 satellite galaxies projected to spherical coordinates.
+Figure 1 shows the pole direction of all 46 satellite galaxies projected to spherical coordinates.
 The crosses show the two poles of the optimal normal vector corresponding to the plane which captures the most satellites.
 The satellites within tolerance are shown in red.
-There are 21 satellites within 36.9° of the plane, of which only two are counterorbiting, which is very similar to the results published in Li et al. (2021) using the same data but with a different method: They note that '20 [satellites] have median orbital poles that align to better than $\theta$ [36.9°] with the VPOS normal vector'.
+There are 21 satellites within 36.9 degrees of the plane, of which only 2 are counter-orbiting, which is very similar to the results published in Li et al. (2021) using the same data but with a different method: they note that "20 [satellites] have median orbital poles that align to better than θ [36.9 degrees] with the VPOS normal vector".
 The apparent single plane which accommodates 21 satellite galaxies lends credence to the existence of a major kinematically supported plane: the vast polar structure (VPOS) of satellite galaxies.